A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

 \subsection{Data Augmentation}

-Recently, a few studies investigate data augmentation from frequency domain perspective for time series.
-Since frequency domain contains some vital information for time series analysis, such as periodic patterns, existing methods incorporate frequency domain features with time domain features for data augmentations with the aim of enhancing time series representations.
-For example, CoST~\cite{CoST_2022} incorporates a novel frequency domain contrastive loss which encourages discriminative seasonal representations and side steps the issue of determining the period of seasonal patterns present in the time series data.
+Recently, a few studies have investigated data augmentation from a frequency domain perspective for time series~\cite{Wen0Y_augmentaion_2021}.
+Since the frequency domain contains some vital information for time series analysis, such as periodic patterns, existing methods incorporate frequency domain features with time domain features for data augmentations with the aim of enhancing time series representations.
+For example, CoST~\cite{CoST_2022} incorporates a novel frequency domain contrastive loss which encourages discriminative seasonal representations and sidesteps the issue of determining the period of seasonal patterns present in the time series data.
 BTSF~\cite{Yang_ICML_2022} fuses the temporal and spectral features to enhance the discriminativity and expressiveness of the representations.
+TS-TFC~\cite{LiuMMW23} proposes a temporal-frequency co-training model for time-series semi-supervised learning, utilizing the complementary information from two distinct views for unlabeled data learning.

-More recently, different from CoST and BTSF that apply Fourier transform after augmenting samples in the time domain, one new approach named TF-C~\cite{zhang_nips_2022} introduces frequency domain augmentations that it directly perturbs the frequency spectrum.
+More recently, different from CoST and BTSF that apply DFT after augmenting samples in the time domain, one new approach named TF-C~\cite{zhang_nips_2022} introduces frequency domain augmentations that directly perturb the frequency spectrum.
 It develops frequency-based contrastive augmentation to leverage rich spectral information and directly perturbs the frequency spectrum to leverage frequency-invariance for contrastive learning.
 Compared to performing data augmentations directly in the frequency domain (e.g., TF-C), applying the FFT after augmenting samples in the time domain (e.g., CoST and BTSF) may lead to information loss.